 7 Days 9 am – 4 pm

 Public holidays may affect these hours.
-Closed Christmas Day and open from 1 pm Anzac Day.
+Closed Christmas Day and open from 1 pm on Anzac Day.

 Beaches and BBQ Areas

-Bring a picnic or BBQ lunch for these beaches in the Redcliffe attractions list.
+Bring a picnic or BBQ lunch to these beaches on the Redcliffe attractions list.
 You can walk the pathway from Scotts Point Beach, Woody Point, to Scarborough Beach.
-All this stretch is made up of safe beaches for families to swim at.
-Some are patrolled, but not every day, and you can check out when the patrols are from the BeachSafe website here.
+This stretch comprises safe beaches ideal for families to swim at.
+Some areas are patrolled, but not every day.
+You can check the patrol schedule on the BeachSafe website here.

 Suttons Beach

 One of the most popular beaches on the Redcliffe Peninsula is Suttons Beach.
-Here you will find not only a safe swimming beach for the family but parklands, picnic and BBQ areas, The Pavilion Cafe and playgrounds for the kids.
+Here, you will find not only a safe swimming beach for the family but also parklands, picnic and BBQ areas, The Pavilion Cafe, and playgrounds for the kids.

-You’ll find a huge car park at Suttons Beach although it will fill up quickly on weekends and public holidays.
+There is a vast car park at Suttons Beach, although it fills up quickly on weekends and public holidays.

 Comino’s Arcade

-If you want to see what Redcliffe was like over the past 100 years, then you should visit Comino’s Arcade.
+If you want to see what Redcliffe was like over the past 100 years, visit Comino’s Arcade.

-The photographs give you an insight into the life of those visiting the Peninsula by whatever means possible over the years.
+The photographs give an insight into the lives of those who have visited the Peninsula through various means over the years.

 Redcliffe Farmers and Artisan Markets on Sundays

-On a Sunday morning, why not try out the Redcliffe Jetty Markets.
-You can buy everything from fresh fruit and vegetables to gifts to take home.
+On a Sunday morning, why not try the Redcliffe Jetty Markets?
+There, you can buy everything from fresh fruit and vegetables to gifts to take home.

-This is a very popular market and part of Redcliffe attractions, for locals and visitors.
-Not only do you have food trucks, but all the cafes and restaurants, including Hoggs Breath Cafe, Coffee Club, Preece’s at the Jetty and British Fish and Chips from Yabbey Road.
-From all these eateries, you can enjoy outside dining, looking out over Moreton Bay.
+This is a popular market and part of Redcliffe’s attractions, catering to both locals and visitors.
+You have food trucks and all the cafes and restaurants, including Hoggs Breath Cafe, Coffee Club, Preece’s at the Jetty and British Fish and Chips from Yabbey Road.
+You can enjoy outside dining from all these eateries, looking out over Moreton Bay.

 Market Hours